Elinor Florence, Author

 Sprinkle with salt and pepper before serving.

-I also asked my daughter Katie, who is a much better cook than I am, to test Carolyn’s wartime recipe for Bread Pudding, which begins with a pile of stale bread crusts.
+I also asked my daughter Katie, who is a much better cook than I am, to test Carolyn’s wartime recipe for Bread Pudding.

 Bread Pudding